 EAST COAST CHAPTER

-They were called the “Schwartze Vogelmenschen” (Black Birdmen) by the Germans, who both feared and respected them.
-White American bomber crews reverently referred to them as the “Redtail Angels” because of the identifying red paint on the tail assemblies of their aircraft and their reputation for not losing bombers to enemy fighters while providing escort to bombing missions over strategic targets in Europe.
+The Germans called the many aviators "Schwartze Vogelmenschen" (Black Birdmen), because the feared and respected their skills.
+Caucasian American bomber crews had lost so many bombers prior to the Red Tail Angels joining their mission.
+The bomber crews reverently referred to them as the "Red Tail Angels" because of the unique identifying red paint on the tail assemblies of their many aircraft, as well as their reputation for not losing any bombers to enemy fighters during the escort mission over strategic targets in Europe.

 The 99th Fighter Squadron, which had already distinguished itself over Northern Africa, Sicily and Anzio, was joined by three more Black squadrons (the 100th, 301st and 302nd) to be designated as the 332nd Fighter Group.
 From Italian bases they also destroyed enemy rail traffic, coastal surveillance stations, and hundreds of vehicles on air to ground strafing missions.
 Sixty-six of these pilots were killed in aerial combat while another 32 were shot down and captured as prisoners of war.